Environment

 Where do I go:

-Cornwall Island Administration Building, (CIA #3) This is the old Lacrosse Factory on Cornwall Island and you enter the door located on the south side of the building and turn directly left to speak to anyone in the Environment Department.
-The staff will have their names on the doors.
+Cornwall Island Administration Building, (CIA #3) is the old Lacrosse Factory on Cornwall Island.
+Enter the door located on the south side of the building and turn directly left to speak to anyone in the Environment Program Office.

 Links